West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 The Hammers have won the FA Cup three times, in 1964, 1975, and 1980.
 In 1965, they won the European Cup Winners’ Cup, becoming the first English club to win a major European trophy.

-They have also won the Intertoto Cup once, in 1999.
+They have also won the Intertoto Cup once back in 1999.
 In addition to these major trophies, they have won several minor cups and competitions throughout their history.

 Players and managers

-West Ham have had many great players and managers throughout its history.
+West Ham have had many great players and managers throughout their history.

 One of their most iconic players is Bobby Moore, who captained England to World Cup glory in 1966 and played for West Ham for 16 years.